This paper contains links, usually to cppreference.com, to explain some terms

 At present, the functions recognize commas as thousands separators for users who think that that would make their code more readable, but any ',' will just be ignored.
 There’s no requirement that they be in the right places.
 Octal, decimal and hexadecimal strings are supported.
 Hexadecimal digits may be any combination of upper or lower case.

-If radix is not one of 8, 10 or 16 (and note that it defaults to 0):
+If radix is not one of 8, 10 or 16 (and note that it defaults to 0), the radix will be inferred from the string:

 - If the number begins with "0X" or "0x", the radix will be 16.